meetapandit/kafka_streaming_user_creation/README.md

-# Real-time data Streaming!
-User Profile Automation
+# Real-time data Streaming- Users Ingestion

 Introduction
 - This project is developed for real-time stream processing of events from API for creating user dimension table in the database.